 In most cases the excel list will be stored on a sheet named ‘Lists’.

 Using conditional formatting you can create a rule (or rules) based on the selected cell’s contents.
 For example set conditional formatting, so that a cell turns green if the cost is low, and turns red if cost is high.
 We’ve published an huge article about the rules of conditional formatting.

 This is a tiny graph in a worksheet cell that provides a visual representation of your data set.
 For example you can use sparklines to show trends in a series of values.
 Another useful thing: you can highlight maximum and minimum values easily.
 The greatest impacts of sparklines: you can position the chart near its data source.

 Sparklines aka mini chart (or in cell chart) is a standard dashboard element.
 We suggest to use sparklines to present time series data or visualizing trends.
 Here is an example to try it!

 Active report elements like form controls or pivot table slicers suggest to play with the chart.
-We recommend that to create interactive excel dashboards.
+We recommend to use form controls and automated data entry using VBA to create interactive dashboards.
 If you can play download our form controls example!

-Gauges and speedometers are our personal favourites in Excel.
+Gauges and speedometers are our personal favorites in Excel.
 We have some free dashboards for you, visit the gauges area!

 We’ll use traffic signals as a status for actual KPI value.
 If the green traffic light is active that the performance is great, the red light indicate the weak performance.
 Our latest template using these tools.
 A common way to choose KPIs is to apply a balanced scorecard or a sales dashboard.